Posted: 09/09/2009 | September 9th, 2009

 I knew Bordeaux was going to be expensive.
 I was here last year to visit friends and got to experience Bordeaux’s high prices first hand.
 Coming back, I knew I’d have to budget a lot.
 Bordeaux is an upscale city—a city for shopping, drinking, and eating.
-It sits in the center of the world famous wine region that bears its name and thus tourists come here come to eat, drink, experience wine, and be merry.
-Just like the Napa Valley in California or the Hunter in Australia, prices here reflect that spending reality.
+It sits in the center of the world-famous wine region that bears its name, and thus tourists come here come to eat, drink, experience wine, and be merry.
+Just like Napa Valley in California or Hunter Valley in Australia, prices here reflect that spending reality.

 In Bordeaux, wine is very regulated.
 Wineries can only produce a certain amount of wine per year and only of the type their area is best able to produce.
-If you want to produce more or try a different variation, you’re out of luck.
-Moreover, all the wine in Bordeaux is blended between Cabernet and Merlot grapes.
-Reds tend to be produced closer to the sea while whites tend to be produced south of the city and in between the two rivers that flow near Bordeaux.
-I learned quite a bit about this wine making process and the history of the area.
+If you want to produce more or try a different variety, you’re out of luck.
+Moreover, all the wine in Bordeaux is blended between cabernet and merlot grapes.
+Reds tend to be produced closer to the sea, while whites tend to be produced south of the city and in between the two rivers that flow near Bordeaux.
+I learned quite a bit about this wine-making process and the history of the area.

 However, my favorite meal was at Le Petit Commerce.
-Located near the river, my friend took me there last year for some great seafood and I had to go back this time around.
-It took me awhile to find it again but I did and the seafood I had there was amazing.
+Located near the river, my friend took me there last year for some great seafood, and I had to go back this time around.
+It took me awhile to find it again, but I did, and the seafood I had there was amazing.
 My friend and I stayed there for about five hours eating and drinking.
-The squid, the shrimp, the snails (yes, I tried the sea snails), the bread- all of it amazing.
-If you are ever in Bordeaux, I highly recommend this place.
+The squid, the shrimp, the snails (yes, I tried the sea snails), the bread.
+All of it was amazing.
+If you’re ever in Bordeaux, I highly recommend this place.
 It’s apparently quite famous too.

-However, no matter where you go in Bordeaux you will find good food and wine.
-The city is famous for it and, no matter the night, every establishment fills up with folks out to find a new gastronomical delight.
-I passed many places I wish I had more time to try.
-Coming to Bordeaux is a great chance to eat and drink and you won’t walk away disappointed.
+But no matter where you go in Bordeaux, you’ll find good food and wine.
+The city is famous for it, and no matter the night, every establishment fills up with folks out to find a new gastronomical delight.
+I passed many places I wish I had time to try.
+Coming to Bordeaux is a great chance to eat and drink, and you won’t walk away disappointed.
 But you will walk away with a much lighter wallet.